1930 state highway renumbering (New York)

 In January 1930, the U.S. state of New York implemented a major renumbering of its state highways.
 Many previously existing numbered routes were renumbered or realigned.
 At the same time, many state highways that were previously unnumbered received designations.
 Most of the highways with numbers in the 100s to 300s were assigned at this time.
 Route numbers were assigned in clusters based on their general location.
 Because some of these route numbers are no longer in use, the pattern of clusters is not fully apparent today.

 Before 1930, the route numbering system in place had its origins in the 1920s.
 At the time, New York only assigned numbers to a small subset of its state highways.
 Route numbers spanned from 1–80, with routes running primarily north–south having even numbers and routes generally running east–west having odd numbers.
 This scheme was abandoned with the advent of the U.S. Highway System in 1927.
 Some renumbering was done in 1927 to avoid overlapping route numbers.

+This article is part of the highway renumbering series.